 NAAA is an alliance of health, law enforcement and community organisations that works primarily in the policy arena as a network with enabling and supporting roles.

-The current Co-Chairs of NAAA are Michael Moore, Chief Executive Officer of the Public Health Association of Australia and Dr John Crozier, Chair of the Royal Australasian College of Surgeons Trauma Committee.
+The current Co-Chairs of NAAA are Ms Jane Martin, Executive Manager of the Obesity Policy Coalition (OPC) and Alcohol and Obesity Policy at Cancer Council Victoria, and Dr John Crozier, Chair of the Royal Australasian College of Surgeons Trauma Committee.

 NAAA is administered by an Executive Officer who acts as the organisation’s day-to-day contact.

 The NAAA’s activities are planned and coordinated by an Executive Committee which meets quarterly, comprising it co-chairs and: